Frederick William Sanderson: Initial reception

 He also wasn't well served by the fact that he wasn't very good at communicating his ideas, and it took a long time for him to convey to people what he was planning and aiming to achieve.
 "It is possible he would have found his earlier years at Oundle easier if he had been more articulate." opined one of the masters.
 The school magazine, The Old Oundelian, said of him that to him words were "an obdurate medium to the end".

 However, Sanderson appointed new assistant masters who shared his views, and ousted those masters that he had inherited from his predecessor who did not, such that after some seven years only three of the latter remained.
 (The dismissal of the Reverend Richard Edmonds Jones, the school chaplain, led to back and forth on the letters pages of the Journal of Education when Edmonds Jones wrote a letter of complaint about how he had been treated by Sanderson.
 The Journal editors decided to refuse all further correspondence on the subject in October 1899.)

-Building program
+Building programme

 Sanderson's vision for the future of schools can be seen from an address that he delivered at the University of Leeds: